bjoernHeneka/gamblers-dice/README.md

 -[Wikipedia](https://simple.wikipedia.org/wiki/Gambler%27s_fallacy)

 Well no longer is this a fallacy my friends, these dice are real!
-If you roll a 20 sided die, and you haven't seen a 20 in a while it is **statistically more likely** to show up in the next roll with these dice.
+If you roll a 20 sided dice, and you haven't seen a 20 in a while it is **statistically more likely** to show up in the next roll with these dice.
 And the best part, it's still *uniformly random* for large sample sets!